Live-stream: Liam Pieper and Josephine Rowe

 Their latest books separately explore disquiet and uncertainty, the intoxicating effect of new surroundings, and characters suspended between choice and fate.
 In conversation for Double Booked Club, join Josephine Rowe and Liam Pieper for a chat about their recent books, their backlist titles, and the processes of writing, reading and storycraft.

 Want to prepare?
-Ahead of the event, you can read an extract from Here Until August by Josephine Rowe (courtesy Black Inc.) and an extract from Sweetness and Light by Liam Pieper (courtesy Penguin Random House).
+Ahead of the event, you can read a short story, ‘Anything Remarkable’, from Here Until August by Josephine Rowe (courtesy Black Inc.) and an extract from Sweetness and Light by Liam Pieper (courtesy Penguin Random House).
 We’ll share these here closer to the date of the event.

-Can’t make it in person?
-Watch and participate from wherever you are – the event will be live-streamed on this page, and you can sign up for a reminder here.
+Watch and participate from wherever you are – the event will be live-streamed on this page.